-A craniopharyngioma is a noncancerous (benign) tumor that develops at the base of the brain near the pituitary gland.
+A craniopharyngioma is usually a noncancerous (benign) tumor that develops at the base of the brain near the pituitary gland.

 Causes